 - a.
 Ingress and egress for all areas accommodating parking required for the Medical Office Building, as provided for anywhere within the entire Redevelopment Plan Area, will have gate-controlled access that is to be managed by the property owner or owner's entity. - b.
-The primary site ingress/egress is to be a new driveway at the intersection of Bay Avenue, Walnut Crescent and Highland Avenue into the MOB Site that is controlled by a new traffic signal. - c.
+The primary site ingress/egress is to be a new driveway at the intersection of Bay Avenue, Walnut Crescent and Highland Avenue into the MOB Site that is controlled by a new traffic signal (See Section 9.3). - c.
 At the primary site ingress, the driveway shall be of a minimum length to accommodate the stacking of at least 6 vehicles between the gate and the property line. - d.
-The development shall result in a Level of Service (LOS) of B or better for the Walnut Crescent intersections at Bay Avenue and Claremont Avenue.
+The development shall not cause any degradation to the existing Level of Service (LOS) at all approaches, and preferably, should result in improvements to existing LOS.

-4.3.7 Patient Drop-Off
+4-3-7 Patient Drop-Off